iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 This would do bad things to someone in a *good* state of mind, but after months of soul-crushing and unhealthy levels of work *fuelled* by the promise of an uplift?
 It was nearly a death blow.
 Burnout hit **hard**, and I could barely even bring myself to *think* about the app, let alone work on it.
 I did what I always do in times of trauma — I withdrew into myself.
 Everywhere you look — my blog, my social media, the release notes of the app — you'll see a sharp falloff from mid-2019 or so.

+### Spring 2020

 I started to recover from the burnout in early 2020, with client work supporting the business as I regrouped and started to think about the future again.
 Although the 4.0 release had been catastrophic, I was fortunate that the status quo remained — app sales alone didn't support the company, but they were healthy enough (and not *decreasing*) that part-time client work continued to fill the shortfall.
-Despite the setback, the roof over my head wasn't in danger and I had client work and an internal roadmap in place that'd take me well into the summer.
+Despite the setback, the roof over my head wasn't in danger and the company had client work and an internal roadmap in place that'd take me well into the summer.

-### Spring 2020

 The COVID-19 pandemic delivered the one-two punch of the bottom falling out of the event photography industry (and thus app sales), and the bottom falling out of our major client's industry (and thus client income).
 My recovery collapsed, and I was pretty certain that my indie career was absolutely done for.
 Again.
 At least I'd have a pandemic to blame for it this time.